 This means that we do not recommend a netbook or a tablet as your primary computer!
 They're too small and underpowered.
 They make great note-taking and casual computers . . . but not for your main computer.

-RAMWe recommend 8GB at least for your primary computer.
+We recommend at least 8GB for your primary computer.

-For Macintosh, we suggest Mountain Lion (10.8) or Mavericks (10.9) - although you won't really have much choice as Apple only offers the latest version.
+For Macintosh, either of the latest versions will work - although you won't really have much choice as Apple only offers the latest version.

 Neither Open Office nor iWork are considered acceptable.
 While they can produce good products, they are not 100% compatible with Word, Excel and Powerpoint, which are standard for faculty and staff and are installed on all our labs.